-- Parameter Set define measurement unit and name of P-Set. - Calibration select and perform the appropriate calibration routine for your measurement.
-This is only necessary if you do mot want to work with the factory calibration. - mA Outputs scale current outputs, and define HOLD mode and type of signal filtering. - Relays define limit setpoints, type (high, low), alarm relay action, and wash cycles. - Save/Recall activate a P-Set by recalling it or save your current settings to another P-Set. - Reset return settings to default values. - Security enable password protection. - Diagnostic access a series of diagnostic testing routines. - Language select your dialog language (English, German or French) - Factory data enter the sensor factory calibration coefficients - Other Menus access to less commonly used menus.
-Set Date/Time enter date and time.
-Set Unit Name enter a descriptive name for this instrument.
+- Parameter Set define measurement unit and name of P-Set. - Calibration select and perform the calibration routine for your measurement.
+This is only necessary if you do not want to work with the factory calibration. - mA Outputs scale current outputs, and define HOLD mode. - Relays define limit set points, type (high, low), alarm relay action, and wash cycles. - Save/Recall activate a P-Set by recalling it or save your current settings to another P-Set. - Reset return settings to default values. - Diagnostic access a series of diagnostic testing routines. - Other Menus access to less commonly used menus.